-The Dementia Centre for Research Collaboration (DCRC) would like to partner with people with lived experience of dementia as Lived Experience Experts.
+The Dementia Centre for Research Collaboration (DCRC) partnered with people with lived experience of dementia as Lived Experience Experts.

 - Support a group of people living with dementia and their care partners to provide advice to the DCRC Executive regarding the Centre’s projects and priorities.

-- Build a database of people with lived experience who are interested in being involved research in different ways.
+- Build a database of people with lived experience who were interested in being involved research in different ways.

-- Provide training and support to people living with dementia and their care partners wishing to be involved in research projects as a co-investigator or on review panels.
+- Provided training and support to people living with dementia and their care partners wishing to be involved in research projects as a co-investigator or on review panels.